-Words selected can reinforce racist tropes associated with the Palestinian people and negative historical notions on the Middle East and North Africa (MENA).
+Words selected are intentionally chosen to reinforce racist tropes associated with the Palestinian people specifically and people from the Middle East and North Africa (MENA) region more broadly.

 Terms that denote violence and terrorism are depended on to weaken sympathy and solidarity with their demand for liberation.
-They also homogenise the entire Palestinian population, irrespective of their actions, or lack thereof.
-They further ignore the rights of an occupied people, inscribed in international law, to resist their oppression, whilst providing a justification for Israel's violence, which is in turn framed as an act of anti-terrorism.
+These terms also homogenise the entire Palestinian population, irrespective of their actions, or lack thereof.
+They further ignore the rights of an occupied people, inscribed in international law, to resist their oppression - including through legal and lawful armed struggle - whilst providing a justification for Israel's violence, which is in turn framed as an act of counter-terrorism.
 Hilary Aked, researcher on the Israel lobby and anti-BDS movements asserts: